 - Why does he want a hard life as a transgender woman, what will happen to him?

-– Is he going to make permenant changes to his body that he can’t undo?
+- Is he going to make permanent changes to his body that he can’t undo?

 - Will he be a whole different person – will I lose my son?

-Is there another answer – something that’s not being transgender?
+Is there another answer – something other than being trans?

 First, one must understand that very few people question their own gender in this way.
 It is very uncommon for a person who is not transgender to reach a point where they are internally asking themself ‘Am I transgender?’.
 In our broad experience, the answer is almost always ‘Yes’.